japila-books/spark-sql-internals/docs/expressions/TypedAggregateExpression.md

 `TypedAggregateExpression` is used when:

-* `TypedColumn` is requested to link:spark-sql-TypedColumn.adoc#withInputType[withInputType] (for link:spark-sql-dataset-operators.adoc#select[Dataset.select], link:spark-sql-KeyValueGroupedDataset.adoc#agg[KeyValueGroupedDataset.agg] and link:spark-sql-RelationalGroupedDataset.adoc#agg[RelationalGroupedDataset.agg] operators)
+* `TypedColumn` is requested to spark-sql-TypedColumn.md#withInputType[withInputType] (for spark-sql-dataset-operators.md#select[Dataset.select], spark-sql-KeyValueGroupedDataset.md#agg[KeyValueGroupedDataset.agg] and spark-sql-RelationalGroupedDataset.md#agg[RelationalGroupedDataset.agg] operators)

-* `Column` is requested to link:spark-sql-Column.adoc#generateAlias[generateAlias] and link:spark-sql-Column.adoc#named[named] (for link:spark-sql-dataset-operators.adoc#select[Dataset.select] and link:spark-sql-KeyValueGroupedDataset.adoc#agg[KeyValueGroupedDataset.agg] operators)
+* `Column` is requested to spark-sql-Column.md#generateAlias[generateAlias] and spark-sql-Column.md#named[named] (for spark-sql-dataset-operators.md#select[Dataset.select] and spark-sql-KeyValueGroupedDataset.md#agg[KeyValueGroupedDataset.agg] operators)

-* `RelationalGroupedDataset` is requested to link:spark-sql-RelationalGroupedDataset.adoc#alias[alias] (when `RelationalGroupedDataset` is requested to link:spark-sql-RelationalGroupedDataset.adoc#toDF[create a DataFrame from aggregate expressions])
+* `RelationalGroupedDataset` is requested to spark-sql-RelationalGroupedDataset.md#alias[alias] (when `RelationalGroupedDataset` is requested to spark-sql-RelationalGroupedDataset.md#toDF[create a DataFrame from aggregate expressions])

 .TypedAggregateExpression Contract
 [cols="1,2",options="header",width="100%"]